 If consensus is not achieved, any party may request a hearing for commission determination on unresolved issues.

-No later than eight (8) months after the electric utility files the pre-IRP minimum filing requirements, in accordance with paragraph (2)(A)1., the commission shall issue an order establishing the information outlined in section 393.1900.1, RSMo.
+No later than eight (8) months after the electric utility files the pre-IRP minimum filing requirements, in accordance with paragraph (2)(A)1., the commission shall issue an order establish and specifying the items addressed in section (2)(A).

 If the electric utility, staff, or public counsel becomes aware of any information that impacts or could impact any direction provided in the commission’s order, issued pursuant to paragraph (2)(F)5., the electric utility, staff, or public counsel shall: